approov/quickstart-react-native/README.md

 You must have an Approov session active with at least `developer` role capabilities.
 More information about roles and sessions can be found at [installing Approov](https://approov.io/docs/latest/approov-installation/).

-Once a session is established, each react-native-approoov command will extend your session for one hour.
+Once a session is established, each react-native-approov command will extend your session for one hour.

 ### Checking and updating Approov-protected API domains